-Operating a Nest thermostat is one of the easiest ways to improve the everyday schedule of your HVAC system.
-This smart thermostat can be taught your preferences and automatically make improvements.
-But as you may expect, it won’t work properly or at all if you see an error code appear.
-The exact error code provides useful information about the underlying problem, something a knowledgeable technician can use to provide solutions that much quicker.
+Operating a Nest thermostat is one of the most convenient ways to perfect the day-to-day schedule of your HVAC system.
+This smart thermostat can be taught your preferences and automatically make changes.
+But as you may expect, it won’t work correctly or at all if you see an error code on the display.
+The precise error code supplies useful information about the root of the problem, something a professional technician can use to provide solutions that much quicker.

-Here are seven of the most frequent error codes you could encounter on your Nest thermostat.
-We’ll review the basics of each error code on top of how you can fix it and the estimated cost to do so.
-Keep in mind that while the costs will ultimately depend on the precise Nest model, you can count on paying around $75-$200 for repairs.
-This should also cover travel and labor costs on top of any specific hardware required to complete repairs.
+Here are seven of the most common error codes you may encounter on your Nest thermostat.
+We’ll walk you through the basics of each error code as well as how you can solve it and the projected cost to do so.
+Don’t forget that while the investment will ultimately depend on the specific Nest model, you can expect to pay around $75-$200 for repairs.
+This should include travel and labor costs on top of any specific components needed to complete repairs.

 e298 – Critical

 This critical error code is limited to newer models of the Nest thermostat and appears when the power is shut off.
-Because this is a critical power error, the thermostat will switch to the backup battery system.
-The error message will remain on display until the problem is resolved.
+As this is a critical power error, the thermostat will change to the backup battery system.
+The error message will remain on the screen until the problem is resolved.

-Losing power to your Nest thermostat can be for a number of reasons.
-The wiring might have disconnected or become damaged, or a disconnection may have occurred further along in your electrical system.
+Losing power to your Nest thermostat can be for several reasons.
+The wiring may have disconnected or become damaged, or a disconnection may have appeared further along in your home’s electrical system.
 This may be the circuit breaker, fuse box or system switch.
-A knowledgeable technician will check electrical connections and wiring until they find the root of the problem.
+A trained technician can check electrical connections and wiring until they uncover the source of the problem.

 e294 – Critical

-Critical error code e294 shows up when your Nest thermostat’s wiring should be reconfigured.
-More specifically, the technician will need to reconfigure the R wire.
-They’ll first conduct a factory reset of your thermostat to ensure it’s not merely a software issue.
-If that doesn’t work, they’ll review the wiring diagram of the thermostat and start looking at connectors.
+Critical error code e294 is displayed when your Nest thermostat’s wiring needs to be reconfigured.
+More specifically, the technician should reconfigure the R wire.
+They’ll first complete a factory reset of your thermostat to make sure it’s not just a software error.
+If that doesn’t work, they’ll examine the wiring diagram of the thermostat and begin checking connectors.

-They’ll shut off the power and progressively check each wire, ensuring they are fully inserted into the connector with the correct amount of uncovered copper.
-After they find the problem connector, it can be replaced for a new one.
+They’ll shut off the power and progressively check each wire, ensuring they are fully attached into the connector with the correct amount of bare copper.
+After they locate the malfunctioning connector, it can be exchanged for a new one.

 e195 – Critical

-This critical error code can show up when the weather outside is severely hot.
-The HVAC system can fail and stop giving power to your Nest thermostat.
-When this problem lasts, the backup battery in your thermostat depletes and the thermostat will finally turn off.
-Presuming the breakers are on, you can check a couple of other places before contacting a professional technician.
+This critical error code can show up when the weather outside is particularly hot.
+The HVAC system can fail and stop sending power to your Nest thermostat.
+When this problem lasts, the backup battery in your thermostat drains and the thermostat will finally shut down.
+In the event the breakers are on, you can examine a handful of other places before contacting a professional technician.

-Since this error can deplete your thermostat’s battery, the first step could be providing enough power to find out if this specific error code is what you’re dealing with.
-You can disconnect the thermostat from its base and provide power with a USB cable.
-In the event it displays error code 195, you may continue to visually check components including the wiring as well as your air conditioner’s air filter or drainage system.
-If you can’t find anything wrong with these components, it will probably be best to call a pro.
+Because this error can consume your thermostat’s battery, the first step may be restoring enough power to find out if this specific error code is what you’re facing.
+You can detach the thermostat from its base and deliver power through a USB cable.
+In the event it reveals error code 195, you may continue to visually inspect components such as the wiring as well as your air conditioner’s air filter or drainage system.
+If you don’t detect anything wrong with these components, it will likely be best to contact a pro.

 e103 – Critical

 Another critical error code, e103 indicates an electrical error with your Nest thermostat.
-More specifically, e103 may refer to an overcurrent problem, which means the wiring is receiving more power than needed.
-This may stem from the breaker box, an error from the control board or because of a defective connection in the thermostat.
-A technician can carefully examine and test the Nest’s electrical system to determine where the power is surging or why the thermostat is convinced there’s an overcurrent problem.
+More specifically, e103 may refer to an overcurrent problem, which means the wiring is experiencing more power than necessary.
+This will sometimes stem from the breaker box, an error from the control board or thanks to a defective connection in the thermostat.
+Your technician will carefully inspect and test the Nest’s electrical system to figure out where the power is surging or why the thermostat is convinced there’s an overcurrent problem.

 n260

-While this error code isn’t critical, it can still prevent you from using the Nest thermostat like normal.
-Error code n260 refers to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from receiving adequate power.
-You can check the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
-If not, you need a Nest Power Connector.
+While this error code isn’t critical, it can still stop you from using the Nest thermostat like normal.
+Error code n260 concerns the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from getting adequate power.
+You can examine the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
+If not, you’ll need a Nest Power Connector.

-Due to installation of a Nest Power Connector, you might notice error code E297 show up.
-This can be resolved by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector has already been installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+Due to installation of a Nest Power Connector, you may notice error code E297 be displayed.
+This can be dealt with by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector was already installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Similar to error code e103, e104 is a critical error stemming from an overcurrent.
-If excess power is transported through the Nest’s wiring, it can damage internal components and may even be a fire hazard.
-If you see this error code appear on your Nest thermostat and want to protect from electrical damage, it’s a good idea to switch the power off as soon as you can.
-You can then get in touch with a professional technician with the appropriate experience diagnosing and fixing electrical issues.
+Like error code e103, e104 is a critical error stemming from an overcurrent.
+If too much power is sent through the Nest’s wiring, it could damage internal components and could even be a fire hazard.
+If you notice this error code show up on your Nest thermostat and want to protect from electrical damage, it’s a good idea to shut the power off as soon as possible.
+You can then get in touch with a professional technician with the appropriate experience diagnosing and solving electrical problems.

 e73 – Critical

-This could be as straightforward as the breaker being switched off, but it may also be something with the wiring.
+This might be as straightforward as the breaker being turned off, but it may also be something with the wiring.
 After shutting off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure nothing is loose or damaged.
-If nothing seems to be out of place, it’s best to get in touch with a local professional.
+If nothing appears to be out of place, it’s best to contact a local professional.